AldoLev/SOM-GCNN/README.md

 2. Install PyTorch Geometric by following: https://github.com/rusty1s/pytorch_geometric
 3. Install Minisom by following the instruction in: https://github.com/JustGlowing/minisom

-To run the accuracy on PTC_MR dataset:
+To test the model with 'PTC_MR' bechmark dataset and obtain the model accuracy type:
 ```
 ./run110.sh
 ```